-Applicants must first have been accepted by a Department of Faculty of the University of Oxford before any college or permanent private hall may consider them.
+Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.

-Applications are usually considered by academic staff in the relevant subject area, the Tutor for Graduates and the Dean.
+Applications are usually considered by academic staff in the relevant subject area and the Tutor for Graduates and The Dean.

-The final decision on whether to offer a place in the light of the overall competition for graduate places and the spread of those places across subject areas is usually taken by the Tutor for Graduates and the Dean.
+The final decision on whether to offer a place in the light of the overall competition for graduate places and the spread of those places across subject areas is usually taken by the Tutor for Graduates.

 Registered Charity Number: 1143423